cesarbm03/cesarbm03.github.io/_pages/seminar.md

 author_profile: true
 ---

-About: The goal of the seminar is study topos theory.
+About: The goal of the seminar is to study topos theory.
 We meet each Friday from 11:00-13:00 in STEM 612.
 Here it is the schedule:

 - 07-Oct-2023